matthiasarndt/StarTrack/README.md

 Startrack is built to combine hundreds of individual exposures of astronomical data.
 It does this by running star detection algorithms, and identifying reference points across many frames, and aligning them.
 Using this information, it can "stack" these exposures together - identifying, aligning, and averaging every pixel in each individual frame to produce a stacked exposure which has a large reduction in noise.

-### StarTrack has been built without using any Computer Vision libraries (such as OpenCV), instead relying on algorithms derived from scratch, written with NumPy, SciPy and scikit-learn.
+### StarTrack has been built without any Computer Vision libraries (such as OpenCV), instead relying on algorithms derived from scratch, written with NumPy, SciPy and scikit-learn.

 <img src="https://github.com/matthiasarndt/StarTrack/blob/main/figures/reference_to_stacked_gif.gif" width="500"/>